2015 Draft

 3PDaichi TakeyasuKumamoto Golden LarksFA Comp → Orix (2019)Keiji Takahashi (Yakult)

-4PAtsushi MochizukiYokohama Sogakukan High (Kanagawa)Released 2023; retired
+4PAtsushi MochizukiYokohama Sogakukan High (Kanagawa)Released 2023

 5PKoyo AoyagiTeikyo University (Tokyo)